Creating an Effective Employee Handbook for Your Business

 While legal guidelines may differ from state to state, most every business in the U.S. must adhere to certain federal laws.
 Consider outlining your company's commitment to these in your employee handbook.
 These include:

 - The Fair Labor Standards Act (FLSA) is a federal law that sets standards for minimum wage, overtime pay, child labor, and recordkeeping requirements.
-The employee handbook should include policies that comply with these standards (and applicable state wage and hour standards), as well as provide information on an employee’s classification as either exempt or non-exempt, pay frequency, performance reviews, salary increases, and bonuses (if offered).
+The employee handbook should include policies that comply with these standards (and applicable state wage and hour standards), as well as provide information for employees based on classification as either exempt or non-exempt, pay frequency, performance reviews, salary increases, and bonuses (if offered).

-- Title VII of the Civil Rights Act of 1964 prohibits discrimination by covered employers based on sex, race, national origin, religion, or color.
+- Title VII of the Civil Rights Act of 1964 prohibits discrimination in employment by covered employers based on sex, race, national origin, religion, or color.
 Sexual harassment is also considered a form of unlawful discrimination.
-An employee handbook should clearly state your business's commitment to enforcing these policies, fairness in hiring practices, and a workplace free of discrimination.
+An employee handbook should clearly state your business's commitment to fairness in hiring practices, and a workplace free of discrimination.

 - The Occupational Safety and Health Administration (OSHA) requires employers to provide a workplace free of recognized hazards.
 It is a best practice to include policies on the safe use of equipment and vehicles, handling of materials, or wearing of safety apparel in your employee handbook.